akarahasan3/faculty-organizer/README.md

 * CRUD Operations
 * Real time updating with AJAX
-* Branches organizet by project complexity (spirala1 - master)
+* Branches organized by project complexity (spirala1 - master)
 * App tests with Mocha and Chai